 - abdominal pain

-Your doctor will ask you to submit one or more stool samples for testing.
-The samples will be checked for giardia parasites.
-You might also be asked to submit more samples during treatment.
-Your doctor might also perform an enteroscopy, which involves running a flexible tube down your throat and into your small intestine in order to examine your digestive tract and perhaps take a tissue sample.
+You may have to submit one or more stool samples for testing.
+A technician will check your stool sample for giardia parasites.
+You might also submit more samples during treatment.
+Your doctor may also perform an enteroscopy.
+This procedure runs a flexible tube down your throat and into your small intestine to examine your digestive tract and take a tissue sample.

-In most cases, giardiasis clears up on its own.
+In most cases, giardiasis eventually clears up on its own.
 Your doctor might prescribe medication if your infection is severe or prolonged.
-Medications that are commonly used to treat giardiasis include the antibiotics metronidazole, tinidazole, nitazoxanide, and paromomycin.
+Most physicians will recommend that you get treated with antiparasitic drugs, rather than leaving it to heal on its own.
+Certain antibiotics are commonly used to treat giardiasis:

-Tinidazole is often given in a single dose and is just as effective as metronidazole.
+- Tinidazole often treats giardiasis in a single dose and is as effective as metronidazole.

-Nitazoxanide is typically given to children since it is available in liquid form.
+- Nitazoxanide is a popular option for children because it’s available in liquid form.

-Paromomycin has a lower chance of causing birth defects than these other antibiotics, although pregnant women are advised to wait until after delivery before taking any medication for giardiasis.
+- Paromomycin has a lower chance of causing birth defects than other antibiotics, although pregnant women should wait until after delivery before taking any medication for giardiasis.

 Giardiasis can lead to complications such as weight loss and dehydration from diarrhea.
 The infection can also cause lactose intolerance in some people.
-Children under five are at risk for malnutrition, which can interfere with their physical and mental development.
+Children under five years old who have giardiasis are at risk for malnutrition, which can interfere with their physical and mental development.

-You can’t prevent giardiasis, but you can lower your risk of getting it by thoroughly washing your hands, especially if you work in places where germs are easily spread, such as day care centers.
+You can’t prevent giardiasis, but you can lower your risk of getting it by thoroughly washing your hands, especially if you work in places where germs spread easily, such as day care centers.

 Ponds, streams, rivers, and other bodies of water are all potential sources of giardia.
 Don’t swallow water if you go swimming in one of these.
 Avoid drinking surface water unless it’s been boiled, treated with iodine, or filtered.
 Bring bottled water with you when you go hiking or camping.

-When traveling in a region where giardiasis occurs, do not drink tap water.
+When traveling in a region where giardiasis occurs, don’t drink tap water.
+Even brushing your teeth with tap water should be avoided.
 Keep in mind that tap water can also be present in ice and other beverages.
-Avoid eating local produce that hasn’t been cooked.
+Avoid eating uncooked local produce.

-Be cautious about sexual practices, such as anal sex, that are associated with the spread of this infection.
+Be cautious about sexual practices that are associated with the spread of this infection, such as anal sex.
 Use a condom to reduce the chance of contracting giardiasis.